InspectorIncognito/visualizationServerInstaller/README.md

 Prepare a Database Dump (on TranSapp app server)
 ====================================================

-## Database dump file
+## Database dump file, migration files and images

-The installation process requires a database dump from the TranSapp server, with the `AndroidRequests` models and `django_migrations` table will be ok and migration files:
+The installation process requires a database dump, migration backup and images (from free reports) backup from the TranSapp app server:

 ```bash
 ## ON TranSapp app server